Heimdal

 Should You Disable Data Execution Prevention?

-You can increase your protection by having DEP monitor all programs, therefore you ought to keep in mind that disabling Data Execution Prevention or adding exclusions may allow malicious scripts to execute and cause severe damage to Windows which can leave your PC permanently unstable and/or unusable state.
+You can increase your protection by having DEP monitor all programs.
+Therefore, you should remember that disabling Data Execution Prevention or adding exclusions may allow malicious scripts to execute and cause severe damage to Windows which can leave your PC permanently unstable and/or unusable state.

-DEP is enabled by default for essential Windows operating system programs and services.
+DEP settings are enabled by default for essential Windows operating system programs and services.

 You must be logged on as an administrator or a member of the Administrators group to complete this procedure.
 If your computer is connected to a network, network policy settings may also prevent you from completing this procedure.